anivenk25/tools-in-data-science-public/project-2-automated-analysis.md

 ## Submit your script

-- Create a new repository in your GitHub account.
-(Create one if required.)
+- Create a new public repository in your GitHub account with an MIT license.
 - Add your code: `autolysis.py`
 - Create directories called `goodreads/`, `happiness/`, and `media/`.
 - Run your script on the respective CSV files and commit the **output** in that directory.
 (Don't commit the input CSVs.
 Just `README.md` and `*.png` files.)